mdo91/mdo91/README.md

 ## Hi there, this is Mahmut 👋

-More about me: I’m a software engineer.
-Earlier in my career, I worked as an iOS Engineer in the fintech industry @Procenne, where I helped build the Istanbulkart app, which has over 1 million monthly active users in Istanbul, Türkiye.
+More about me: Earlier in my career I started to play around PHP and web front-end, then switched to Apple techstack & I worked as an iOS Engineer in the fintech industry @Procenne, where I helped build the Istanbulkart app, which has over 1 million monthly active users in Istanbul, Türkiye.
 I also built an NFC SDK from scratch for iOS that allows users to top up transportation smart cards.

 I then relocated to Bruchsal, Germany, and joined the eVTOL company @Volocopter as a Mobile Tech Lead, where I worked on the customer booking app and the pilot briefing app.